Isaiah 3 – The Sins of Judah

 And destroy the way of your paths.”

 b.
 The look on their countenance witnesses against them: The very look on their faces is evidence of their guilt.
-Either they have smirk of the reprobate, or the downcast gaze of those under conviction.
+Either they have the smirk of the reprobate or the downcast gaze of those under conviction.

 i.
 “Impure propensities are particularly legible in the eyes: whoever has beheld the face of a debauchee or a prostitute knows this; of these it may be said, they wish to appear what they really are.
 They glory in their iniquity.
 This is the highest pitch of ungodliness.”
 (Clarke)

 ii.
 One of the most destructive lies of our time is that it is wrong or hypocritical to have a standard that we don’t live up to.
 No one has always told the truth, yet it is right and good to teach our children, “Don’t lie.”
 It would be wrong, and destructive, for someone to answer, “You can’t tell your child not to lie.
 You have lied in the past.
 You are a hypocrite.”
 This attitude in our society translates into a certain result: a wholesale lowering of standards.
 Also, the charge of hypocrisy is false.
 It is not hypocritical to promote a standard you don’t perfectly meet.
-Hypocrisy is when you pretend to keep the standard when you do not, or think it is fine for you to not keep the standard, when you think others should.
+Hypocrisy is when you pretend to keep the standard but do not or when you do not keep the standard but think that others should.

 iii.
 “The maintenance of external decency is at least some evidence of a conscience not altogether seared.”
 (Jennings)